gabebw/candle/README.md

-# Candle
+# Candle :candle:

 Candle lets you use CSS selectors to slice and dice any HTML on the command line.
 Just pipe in any HTML and tell Candle what to do with it.

-Because candle uses Firefox's real-world CSS parsing engine, you can pass it arbitrarily-complex CSS selectors, just like you'd write in real CSS.
+Because Candle uses Firefox's real-world CSS parsing engine, you can pass it arbitrarily-complex CSS selectors, just like you'd write in real CSS.

 ## Installation